yuexing/realblog/engineering/concurrency.md

 * 3 customers come first
 * then 3 producers, only the 1st customer gets notified because (count == 0) and there
 will be 2 customers get stuck

+## Tips

+* slice fields and protect them use a proper lock